PandaHood/FloatCode2025/README.md

-make sure https://github.com/bluerobotics/ms5837-python is installed add requirments.txt
+Make sure https://github.com/bluerobotics/ms5837-python is installed
-- screen command
 - gpiozero

-run screen command
+Run $ pip install -r requirements.txt for python package requirements

+How to run code:

+$ screen python3 [python file]

-reconnect at ssh at (add proper ssh address )
+have dhcp client list open, when program ends and float gets back in range, reconnect at ssh at new raspberry pi address

-add set-up

-need to test depth sensor